corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 ## CENM User Admin tool

-The User Admin tool allows you to manage the profiles of users, groups, and administrators who need access to your network services.
+The User Admin tool is a visual interface that allows you to manage the profiles of users, groups, and administrators who need access to your network services.
 You can use the tool to create roles with specific permissions and assign them to users.
 For example, you can give a user of the Identity Manager service a role that permits them to request the revocation of a network certificate.

 With the User Management tool, you can: